Complete the form to see how our attorneys may be able to assist you

-Our national platform and experienced attorneys allow us to provide effective representation to clients in nationwide collective bargaining negotiations, multi-state labor, employment and wage and hour litigation and regulatory compliance.
+Our national platform and experienced attorneys allow us to represent clients in nationwide collective bargaining negotiations, multi-state labor, employment and wage and hour litigation and regulatory compliance.
 The diverse practice groups within Littler allow transportation group attorneys to consult and collaborate with, for example, wage and hour, drug testing, workplace safety, and traditional labor specialists.
 Our lawyers are versed in the legal and regulatory issues facing our transportation clients and have long-standing relationships with judges, arbitrators, administrative agencies and typical adversaries in every jurisdiction.
-We leverage that experience and those relationships to help our clients manage their risks – and their costs – through effective and innovative litigation, arbitration, labor relations and compliance strategies.
+We leverage that experience and those relationships to help our clients manage their risks – and their costs – through innovative litigation, arbitration, labor relations and compliance strategies.

 As the largest U.S.-based law firm exclusively devoted to representing management in employment and labor law matters, we provide our clients with wide-ranging resources.
 Whatever the issue, we draw daily on the knowledge of recognized authorities in specific areas of the law and respond seamlessly to questions on drug testing, operator medical and other qualifications, employee benefits, wage and hour, workforce reduction, international, whistleblower and other issues.
 Operator safety requirements at the federal and state levels have never been so complex, and our transportation practice group members have advised extensively on those requirements at both the federal and state levels.

 Our knowledge management team helps us keep our clients informed about developments in regulations, legislation and case law, involving timely topics, such as changes in union election rules and safety regulations affecting the workforce.
 Our complementary practices enable us to serve our clients efficiently and in a cost-effective manner.
 Our international network enables us to assist transportation clients worldwide.